RedisLabs/redislabs-docs/content/kubernetes/re-clusters/connect-prometheus-operator.md

 ]
 ---

 To collect  metrics data from your databases and Redis Enterprise cluster (REC), you can connect your [Prometheus](https://prometheus.io/) server to an endpoint exposed on your REC.
-The Redis Enterprise operator creates a dedicated service to expose the `prometheus` port (8070) for data collection.
+Redis Enterprise for Kubernetes creates a dedicated service to expose the `prometheus` port (8070) for data collection.
 A custom resource called `ServiceMonitor` allows the [Prometheus operator](https://github.com/prometheus-operator/prometheus-operator/tree/main/Documentation) to connect to this port and collect data from Redis Enterprise.

 ## Prerequisites